How to Start a Small Business 101 — The Ultimate Guide

 Starting and Managing a Small Business 101

-A lot of people toy around with the idea of starting their own business, but figuring out what steps to take is one of the biggest hurdles.
-The fact is, most small businesses start out with a simple idea, whether or not that idea actually takes flight, it all comes down to one word — ACTION!
+A lot of people toy around with the idea of starting their own small business, but figuring out what steps to take is one of the biggest hurdles.
+The fact is, most small businesses start out with a simple idea.
+Whether or not that idea actually takes flight, however, all comes down to one word — ACTION!

-Don’t get us wrong, starting and running a business doesn’t come without its set of challenges.
+Don't get us wrong, starting and running a small business doesn’t come without its set of challenges.
 We know because we did it!
-But if you have the drive, determination and the right attitude, this handy guide can get you on the path to starting and managing a successful business.
+But if you have the drive, determination and the right attitude, this handy guide can get you on the path.
+Think of it as boot camp for how to start a small business 101.

 Like most things in life, we believe that entrepreneurship can be learned, you just have to be willing to put one foot in front of the other.
-Aftering reading Starting and Managing a Small Business Guide, you’ll be equipped with the essential tools and resources you need to succeed at planning, raising capital, and executing crucial day-to-day business operations.
+Aftering reading How to Start a Small Business 101, you’ll be equipped with the essential tools and resources you need to succeed at planning, raising capital, and executing crucial day-to-day business operations.

 So what are you waiting for?
 You’re minutes away from planning, launching, and managing a successful small business.
-Just click on a link to choose a topic and start your journey to small business success today!
+Just click on a sections to the left to choose a topic (or scroll through the whole page) and begin your journey of starting a small business today!

-Starting and running a small business is awesome.
-Tough at times, yes, but if you don’t build your dreams, who will?
+Setting up and running a small business is awesome, especially if it’s your first business.
+Is it tough at times?
+Yes.
+But if you don’t build your dreams, who will?
 In 2010, according to the U.S. Census Bureau, there were 27.9 million small businesses nationwide.
 This number has trended upwards over the last decade, accounting for 64% of net new jobs created between 1993 and 2011.
-In a world that appears to be dominated by today’s retail giants, it’s easy to overlook the huge impact that small businesses have on our U.S. economy.
-However, these numbers illustrate something that we strongly believe at ShopKeep – that the brave folks who start small businesses are the backbone of the nation’s economy and the lifeblood of our local communities.
+In a world that appears to be dominated by today’s retail giants, it’s easy to overlook the huge impact that starting a small businesses can have on our U.S. economy.
+However, these numbers illustrate something that we strongly believe at ShopKeep – that the brave folks who open new businesses are the backbone of the nation’s economy and the lifeblood of our local communities.

 At A Glance